SEO Website Redesign Checklist

 3. Identify Your Top-Performing Content

-Determine which pages and blog posts are driving the most traffic, generating the most leads, or have the highest conversion rates.
-These are your key assets, and you need to ensure they are properly migrated and optimized during the redesign.
+Find the pages and blog posts that are driving traffic, generating leads, or converting.
+These are your crown jewels.
+You need to make sure they're properly migrated and optimized during the redesign — not buried or forgotten.

 4. Review Your Website's Architecture

-Assess your website's current structure and navigation.
+Walk through your current site structure and navigation.
 Is it easy for users and search engines to find what they're looking for?
 Are your pages organized logically?
-Identify any areas where you can improve the user experience and SEO.
+This is where you spot opportunities to improve both user experience and SEO.

 Key Insight: A pre-redesign SEO audit provides a baseline understanding of your website's current performance, allowing you to make data-driven decisions during the redesign process and track your progress afterward.